Zeyu-Li/unity-user-guide/README.md

 #### 	5a General

 3D, it's where we live.
 Good for you for deciding to go 3D.
 Before we go any further, it is not recommended that you start off with a 3D project if you just started game design.
+Furthermore, it is recommended that you start with the previous 2D tutorial because some of the concepts and components will be similar or exact.

+To start a 3D project, press **New** and select 3D on the pop-up screen and use the desired directory (or follow my cloning [guide](#guide) so to not start from starch).
+This may take some time, but after Unity finishes installing itself, we can get started.
+Now let's make a 3D game!

+\* Note this tutorial (3D) follows this [repo](https://github.com/Zeyu-Li/Unity-Template-3D-2019_3):

 <a name="5b"></a>

 #### 	5b 3D Models & Bodies

+If you have experience with 3D software like Cinema 4D, Blender, or the Autodesk suit, Unity 3D will be very familiar to you.
+If you have not worked in a 3D environment, there is some adjusting